Impact Wrestling: Original Planned Winner Of First ‘BFG Series’ Revealed

 “I tore my pec, and I was supposed to win the very first Bound for Glory Series.
 I was supposed to win the world championship out of that.
 And, you want to talk about an opportunity to get on the mic and talk about real feelings, I can’t think of a better opportunity to show the fans who you really are.”

 Morgan was a staple of Impact Wrestling for six years.
-During that time, he was member of Fortune, Jim Cornette’s muscle, teamed up with Abyss, Hernandez, Crimson as well as had bitter rivalries with each, and had other rivalries with notable names such as Sting, Kurt Angle, Kevin Nash, and Scott Steiner.
+During that time, he was member of Fortune, teamed up with Abyss, Hernandez, and Crimson as well as had bitter rivalries with each; and had other rivalries with notable names such as Sting, Kurt Angle, Kevin Nash, and Scott Steiner.
 Although he had very close calls of winning the title against Jeff Hardy and Mr. Anderson, he never managed to reach that pinnacle of his career.

-Morgan took a two-year hiatus from TNA, before returning in 2015 to feud with Bram and set up a match at Slammiversary.
-Morgan would be defeated by Bram, and retire from the business in order to focus more on his family.
+Morgan took a two-year hiatus from TNA before returning in 2015 to feud with Bram and set up a match at Slammiversary.
+Morgan would be defeated by Bram and retire from the business in order to focus more on his family.
 Interestingly, Morgan also announced that he will be making his professional wrestling return soon.

-After having the Bound for Glory Series again in 2012 and 2013, with Jeff Hardy and AJ Styles winning, respectively, the tournament took a three-year absence before returning in 2016.
+After having the Bound for Glory series again in 2012 and 2013, with Jeff Hardy and AJ Styles winning, respectively, the tournament took a three-year absence before returning in 2016.
 This was different than the previous three, as it was set up in a bracket format.
 In the end, EC3 defeated Mike Bennett to win, but failed to capture the TNA World Heavyweight Championship from Lashley at Bound for Glory.

 Having injuries can be very detrimental to a person’s in-ring career, and could literally happen at the most inopportune time.
 As shown by Matt Morgan, it can also prevent someone from becoming world champion.
 By the time someone recovers, it may be much harder to insert him or her in the world title picture immediately.
 This is very relevant to the WWE Universal Championship, as fans will have to see if Finn Balor jumps right back into the title picture when he returns.